creitive/breadcrumbs/README.md

 Breadcrumbs::addCrumb('Home', '/');
 ```

 The first argument is the title of the crumb, and the second one is that crumb's address.
-Two different href-forming models exist: if this argument begins with a forward slash, it will be treated as a root URL, and the corresponding breadcrumb will link to it as entered.
-If it does *not* begin with a slash, it will be treated as a segment appended to its previous breadcrumb.
+There are a few ways you can pass the address argument - if this argument begins with a forward slash, or a protocol (`http`/`https`), it will be treated as a complete URL, and the corresponding breadcrumb will link to it as-is.
+If it does *not* begin with either of those, it will be treated as a segment, and it will be appended to its previous breadcrumb.

 #### Example